I Made a Program for Transferring Files

 Hole-punching

-Thankfully, there's a way to trick certain NATs into allowing computers behind them to connect directly to each other.
-It's a procedure called TCP hole punching in which both computers temporarily connect to a contact exchange server, which shares their public IP addresses and port numbers with each other.
+Thankfully, there's a way to trick most NATs into allowing computers behind them to connect directly to each other called TCP hole punching.
+In short, both computers temporarily connect to a contact exchange server, which shares their public IP addresses and port numbers with each other.
 Then, both computers try connecting a few times to the address+port they've received.

 However, this only works on full-cone NATs, address-restricted-cone NATs, and port-restricted cone NATs.
 It doesn't work on symmetric NATs.
 To understand why, read about NATs on Wikipedia.

-So I created an open-source command-line tool which uses hole-punching to allow computers to securely transfer files without a relay.
+So for learning purposes, I created an open-source tool which uses hole-punching to securely transfer files without a relay.
+It works through most NATs, but not all.
+And it works on almost all computers with IPv6, because NATs are uncommon on IPv6.

 Previous: Boids